Lelia Gowland, Principal, Gowland, LLC

 One woman told me that her firm spends a lot of money entertaining clients with male-centric activities, so she takes people to Hamilton or the spa and playfully describes it as “golf”.
 Network on your terms and get a group of colleagues together for pastimes you enjoy.
 Shared activities are a great way to build connections, but be sure to talk about work while you’re at it.

-Professional associations, like ACTE and GBTA, can provide an opportunity to discuss industry trends, learn new skills, and strategise about career advancement.
+Professional associations, like ACTE and GBTA can provide an opportunity to discuss industry trends, learn new skills, and strategize about career advancement.
 Since the majority of entry level employees in the travel industry are female, some industry veterans see professional associations as key to developing a path to leadership for women.

 Strategy 2: Become a connector.

 As weeSpring CEO Allyson Downey suggests, “Be generous with your relationships.”
 She explains it this way, “When I meet someone new, one of the first things I think about is whether I know anyone who could be helpful to them.”
 When you connect people, it can make you look thoughtful and plugged in, build your rapport with both parties, and increase the likelihood that they’ll return the favor.
 Many of my closest friends and professional contacts have come from what I call blind friend dates – times when friends or colleagues have said, “You have to meet so-and-so.”

 It’s worth noting that this doesn’t have to be among peers to be effective.
 A few years ago, I had coffee with a college student who suggested I meet her professor because of our shared interest in women’s experiences in negotiations.
 The professor and I hit it off, and we now have regular mastermind sessions.

 Strategy 3: Find ways to invest in your existing relationships.

 We hear about the coveted “mentor” and “sponsor” roles, but what if instead of searching for our personal unicorns, we recognize that we may already have them?